 - Led the campaign for the enactment of legislation to direct the national transition from analog to digital television.

 - Advised the prevailing party in a seminal securities case before the U.S. Supreme Court.

 With the victory of President Obama, Americans decided that, with major economic indicators trending positive, it would be best to stay the course with the incumbent.
 Obama’s first term in office saw a revitalization of the U.S. auto industry, a sharp rebound in the stock market, positive growth in the economy and a steady, albeit slow and by no means sufficient, increase in job growth.
 Ultimately, these positive economic indicators were enough to sway an electorate that continues to place more blame for the currently weak economy on former President George W. Bush.

 November 7, 2012

-- Serves on an Advisory Board to the Notre Dame Law School
+- Serves on the Executive Advisory Board at the Notre Dame Law School

 - Member of the Hispanic Lobbyists Association